caglartoklu/bashere/README.md

 # Installation

+The latest version can be found in **Releases** section of Githib repository.

-Simply, extract to a folder of your choice, it is fully portable.
+Simply, extract it to a folder of your choice, it is fully portable.
 An installer with InnoSetup is yet to come.